The Complete Guide to the AeroPress Inverted Method

 What are the pros of the AeroPress upside down brew?

 This alternative method of brewing AeroPress coffee offers a number of benefits.
-The pros of using the inverted AeroPress method include:
+The pros of using the inverted AeroPress technique include:

 Who first decided to invert the AeroPress?